mLabSADev/mlab_website/src/markdown/news/join-our-4-month-coding-programme-in-imbali-in-kwa-zulu-natal-apply-today.md

 * **Location:**
 * * Participants should ideally reside in Imbali, KZN, or nearby areas.
 Priority may be given to applicants from specific wards or areas to promote community engagement and support local talent.

-Shortlisted candidates will be invited for a 2 weeks bootcamp to assess their passion for web development, willingness to collaborate in teams, and ability to dedicate time to the program.
-The program will officially begin with an introductory session, where participants will get to know each other, the instructors, and the programme structure.
+Shortlisted candidates will be invited for a 2-week bootcamp to assess their passion for web development, willingness to collaborate in teams, and ability to dedicate time to the programme.
+The programme will officially begin with an introductory session, where participants will get to know each other, the instructors, and the programme structure.

 The closing date is 25 August 2023.